tawseef-rahman/recipes-data-analysis/index.md

    <br>
    a.
 I then calculated the mean rating for each recipe using the cleaned ratings and merged this value back into the main dataset as a new column, `avg_rating`.
    <br>
    b.
 The `avg_rating` column is central to my project question.
-By aggregating this value for each recipe, I can copare it meaningfully to the number of reviews it received.
+By aggregating this value for each recipe, I can compare it meaningfully to the number of reviews it received.
 6. Extracting the Year of Submission
    <br>
    a.
 The `date` column in the `RAW_interactions.csv` dataset records the timestamp of each interaction.
 I converted the date into a `year` column to make it easier for me to analyze trends over time.